Installing with OAuth

 Store your application's credentials and user tokens with care.
 Restrict Web API access to only IP addresses you trust by allowlisting specific IP addresses.
 Read up on best practices for security.

-Creating a classic Slack app
+Creating a classic app

 Discontinuing new classic Slack app creation

-You won't be able to create new classic Slack apps or legacy custom integration bot users anymore after June 4, 2024.
+You won't be able to create new classic apps or legacy custom integration bot users anymore after June 4, 2024.
 Learn how this may impact you and your team.

 Errors